Membership — Frequently Asked Questions

 Q: I'm a retired radiologist.
 Do you have a special membership rate for me?

-A: The ARRS has an Emeritus membership category for current members who are fully retired from active practice and who has been a member of the ARRS for the previous ten or more years.
+A: The ARRS has an Emeritus membership category for current members who are fully retired from active practice and who has been a member of the ARRS for the previous ten or more consecutive years.
 Emeritus members receive complimentary access to the AJR Online and are extended a reduced rate if they wish to receive the print version of the AJR and a reduced rate if they wish to attend the ARRS Annual Meeting.
 Please contact the ARRS Membership Services Team if you believe you are eligible for the Emeritus membership category for further information.

 A: The ARRS has a special interest group specifically for senior radiologists called the Senior Radiologists Section or SRS.
 This group provides an opportunity and a forum for senior members of the ARRS.
 Membership is open to all ARRS members who are 65 and older as well as Emeritus members who are age 60-64 and are fully retired.
 You must be a current member of the ARRS to join this special interest group within the ARRS membership.
 SRS dues are $50 per year and are in addition to any membership dues that are owed to the ARRS related to your membership category.
 A discounted annual meeting registration rate is available to all SRS members and there are several SRS activities planned in conjunction with the ARRS Annual Meeting.
 SRS members also receive a quarterly newsletter.
 Interested ARRS members should contact the ARRS Membership Services Team to learn if they qualify for this special interest group and to request an application form.